GeekTCLin/leveldb/doc/index.md

 ## Synchronous Writes

-By default, each write to leveldb is asynchronous: it returns after pushing the write from the process into the operating system.
+By default, each write to leveldb is asynchronous(异步): it returns after pushing the write from the process into the operating system.
 The transfer from operating system memory to the underlying persistent storage happens asynchronously.
 The sync flag can be turned on for a particular write to make the write operation